andyababio/Sales-Profitabilty-Customer-Insight/README.md

 # RETAIL ANALYTICS DASHBOARD: SALES, PROFITABILITY & CUSTOMER INSIGHTS

 ## Introduction
 This dashboard was developed for Axis and Oak, a U.S.-based retail store dealing in books, clothing, electronics, and other consumer goods.
 The goal is to provide a clear snapshot of the store’s current business performance and uncover insights that will help executives determine where to focus effort and resources for maximum impact.
+The goal is to:

 ◼ Financial Overview
  - Evaluate overall financial performance, including revenue, profit, and trend over time.